 Explain to your child that you are still the same person.
 Families are always evolving and changing, just like life, but family members can support one another and overcome obstacles.
 By sharing your experiences in coping with MS, you are teaching your child about the journey of life.
 Be sure to emphasize support systems like extended family, teachers, and friends who really care.
 Children learn that families can work together to solve problems and move beyond a crisis.

 MSAA offers two children's books, Mommy's Story and Daddy's Story, both of which address this important and delicate subject.
-MSAA's MSi program also features the online video, Talking With Your Children About MS: A Place to Begin.
+These books are suitable for children ages three to seven.

 Developing a Plan is Key